One of the questions I get asked the most is how I take the summers off, so I thought I’d answer that a bit for you in this post.

-So in the beginning, it was a very slightly working vacation, maybe 10% of thetime… And the first time I did this, I did certain things to prepare for it:
+The first time I did this, I did certain things to prepare for it:

 1. I decided on what main projects I was going to focus on, two in total.

-3. I went through all my files and only brought those with me that I had to have to work on those 2 main projects.
+3. I went through all my paper files and only brought those with me that I had to have to work on those 2 main projects.
 (As a back-up, I used a remote access program in case I had to get something on my desktop).

 5. I let my clients and customers know (more than once) that I was on vacation, that I would respond to emails but that it might take a little longer than usual, but that I was also living this model.

-So those were basically the things I did to get ready.
+Those were basically the things I did to get ready.

 Much to my surprise, because I think I was so busy-busy all the time that I wasn’t moving forward very quickly with anything and spent a lot of time putting out fires, I was actually MORE productive – and MORE profitable – during those summer weeks than I had been the previous 6 months working from my home office.